DeanLemans/deanlemans.github.io/CODE_OF_CONDUCT.md

 - If you do more harm then good, you will be kicked.

-- Results first, 'the polite society' second.
+- Results first, the 'polite society' second.